virsas/go-api-starter-kit/README.md

 }
 ```

-## Errors
+## Respond statuses

-see helpers/errors for more details.
+see utils/vars/status for more details.
 At this moment, those errors are returned in message string.

 - STATUS_OK_STRING = "OK"
 - STATUS_DB_ERROR_STRING = "dbError"